 - Interspecies Romance: He has dated Fifi, a skunk, a few times.

 - Neat Freak: Contrary to the usual depiction of pigs in fiction, he detests sloppiness and germs.

 - Sensitive Guy and Manly Man: Sensitive Guy to Plucky's Manly Man.

 - Sidekick: When Plucky is hired as Buster and Bab's sidekick, he complains, "Hamton's a sidekick!
 He has all the earmarks of a sidekick!" and promptly pulls Hamton's ear to reveal the word "sidekick".
 Interestingly, Hamton ended up being Plucky's sidekick in a lot of the shorts, most notably the Batman parody, in which he plays "Decoy", Batduck's answer to Robin.

-- It might also have to do with the fact that Hamton's name was actually misspelled in one of the show's credits as Hampton.
+- Spell My Name with an "S": The correct spelling is "Hamton", though some fans still somehow hear a "p" in the middle.
+It might also have to do with the fact that Hamton's name was actually misspelled in one of the show's credits as Hampton.

-- The Straight Man: The trope title is actually used when he applied to join the cast because "I react to characters funnier than I am."
+- Straight Man: The trope title is actually used when he applied to join the cast because "I react to characters funnier than I am."